heroku/heroku-buildpack-kong/README.markdown

 Background
 ----------
+The first time this buildpack builds an app, the build time will be significantly longer as Kong and its dependencies are compiled from source. **The compiled artifacts are cached to speed up subsequent builds.**

 We vendor the sources for Lua, LuaRocks, & OpenResty/Nginx and compile them with a writable `/app/.heroku` prefix.
 Attempts to bootstrap Kong on Heroku using existing [Lua](https://github.com/leafo/heroku-buildpack-lua) & [apt](https://github.com/heroku/heroku-buildpack-apt) buildpacks failed due to their compile-time prefixes of `/usr/local` which is read-only in a dyno.

 OpenResty is patched according to Kong's [compile from source docs](https://getkong.org/install/source/).